 So there you have it.
-The three part recipe for being an effective leader of God's holy people.
+The three part recipe for being an effective servant of God's holy people.
 You must have God's CALLING, God's PROVISION, and God's HOLY WORD.
 These are the common traits of the Man of God that will leave a lasting legacy of faith.
-These are the things that The LORD requires each of us to possess in order to lead.
-Then, we are to use them to serve others, putting their needs ahead of our own.
-If we strive to live like that, then we will be more and more like the Savior, who gave His life and set us apart for his Holy purpose.
+And they are requirements for all who serve.
+I hereby charge these men, and the rest of the church as well, to be fitted in like manner so that we may serve others, putting their needs ahead of our own.
+If we strive to live in this way, then we will be more and more like the Savior, who gave His life and set us apart for his Holy purpose.
 I want to be that kind of Christian.
 How about you?